Using the Jansky Very Large Array, astronomers have discovered evidence supporting a solution to a 30-year puzzle about the birth of massive stars.

 Stars form when huge clouds of gas collapse.
 Once the density and temperature are high enough, hydrogen fuses into helium, and the star starts shining.
 The most massive stars, though, begin to shine while the clouds are still collapsing.
 Their ultraviolet light ionizes the surrounding gas, forming a nebula with a temperature of 10,000 degrees Celsius.
 Simple models suggest that at this stage, the gas around massive stars will quickly expand.
 But observations from the VLA radio observatory show something different: a large number of regions of ionized hydrogen (so-called HII regions) that are very small.

-“In the old theoretical model, a high-mass star forms and the HII region lights up and begins to expand.
+“In the old theoretical model, a high-mass star forms, and the HII region lights up and begins to expand.
 Everything was neat and tidy,” said lead author Chris De Pree, a professor of astronomy and director of the Bradley Observatory at Agnes Scott College.
 “But the group of theorists I am working with were running numerical models that showed accretion was continuing during star formation, and that material was continuing to fall in toward the star after the HII region had formed.”

 Recent modeling has shown that this is because the interstellar gas around massive stars does not fall evenly onto the star but instead forms filamentary concentrations because the amount of gas is so great that gravity causes it to collapse locally.
 The local areas of collapse form spiral filaments.
-When the massive star passes through the filaments, they absorb its ultraviolet radiation, shielding the surrounding gas.
+When the massive star passes through the filaments, it absorbs its ultraviolet radiation, shielding the surrounding gas.
 This shielding explains not only how the gas can continue falling in, but why the ionized nebulae observed with the VLA are so small: the nebulae shrink when they are no longer ionized, so that over thousands of years, they appear to flicker like a candle.

 “These transitions from rarefied to dense gas and back again occur quickly compared to most astronomical events,” said Dr. Mac Low.
 “We predicted that measurable changes could occur over times as short as a few decades.”